-Although not all birth injuries stem from medical malpractice and negligence, unfortunately, a good majority of injuries could have been prevented with diligent medical care.
-A recent study performed by the Centers for Disease Control and Prevention (CDC) comprised a list of the most common types of birth injuries due to medical negligence, including the following:
+Although not all birth injuries stem from medical malpractice and negligence.
+However, a significant number of injuries are preventable with diligent medical care.
+A study performed by the Centers for Disease Control and Prevention (CDC) provides a list of the most common birth injuries that may be due to medical negligence.
+The list includes the following:

-Brachial palsy injuries, including Erb’s palsy and Klumpke’s palsy, occurs when the bundle of nerves responsible for moving the arms and hands (brachial plexus) is injured.
-The most common reason for brachial plexus injuries is shoulder dystocia, a condition that occurs when an infant’s shoulders are trapped in the mother’s pelvic bone during delivery.
-If a physician pulls too hard or incorrectly while attempting to deliver the baby, the brachial plexus can be damaged.
+Brachial plexus injuries, including Erb’s palsy and Klumpke’s palsy, occur when the bundle of nerves responsible for moving the arm and hand (brachial plexus) is injured.
+The most common reason for this injury is shoulder dystocia.
+What causes shoulder dystocia is the infant’s shoulder getting caught behind or under the mother’s pubic bone.
+If a physician pulls too hard or incorrectly while attempting to deliver the baby, the brachial plexus may be injured.

-During delivery, too much pressure may be placed on the infant’s face may have too much pressure on it, resulting in damaged nerves.
-This type of injury is common when physicians use forceps or a vacuum extraction to pull the baby out.
-Symptoms include the inability to close the eye on the affected side of the face and there is usually no movement at all on the side of the affected face.
-If the injury is not too severe, it can clear up within a few weeks.
-More serious cases may lead to total paralysis on the side of the affected face.
+During delivery, too much pressure may be placed on the infant’s face.
+This can cause nerve damage.
+These common birth injuries occur when physicians use forceps or a vacuum extraction to pull the baby out.
+Sometimes the infant is unable to close the eye on the affected side of the face.
+In other cases, there may be no movement at all on the affected side of the face.
+If the injury is not too severe, symptoms may subside over time.
+More serious injuries, however, may lead to total paralysis.

-Oxygen deprivation, unfortunately, happens often during delivery, and can lead to a host of problems, with the most severe being a brain injury.
-When an infant suffers from a brain injury, a host of medical disorders may follow, including cerebral palsy and chronic seizures.
+When an infant suffers a brain injury, a host of medical disorders may follow, including cerebral palsy and chronic seizures.
 Oxygen deprivation is one of the most common causes of brain damage, and can happen when a physician fails to correctly monitor an infant during or after birth.
 Brain injuries may result from umbilical cord issues such as a prolapsed cord, allowing the baby to remain too long in the birth canal or failing to order a necessary Cesarean section (c-section).
 Experts suggest that even mild oxygen deprivation can lead to serious consequences, including intellectual disabilities and long-term physical problems.

 A fracture to the clavicle is the most typical type of fracture during delivery.
-This type of birth injury usually occurs when a delivering physician pulls on the infant too hard while in the breech position.
-It can also happen when the shoulder is forcefully pulled during a prolonged, difficult delivery.
+This type of injury usually occurs when a physician pulls on the infant too hard while in the breech position.
+It can also happen if the physician fulls on the infant’s shoulder forcefully during a prolonged, difficult delivery.
 Infants usually can’t move the arm on the side of the fracture.
-The good news, however, is that these types of fractures almost always heal, usually within 10 days.
+The good news, however, is that these types of fractures almost always heal without complication.

-Cephalohematoma is an injury marked by bleeding bleeding underneath the cranium, usually directly under one of the cranial bones.
+Cephalohematoma is an injury marked by bleeding underneath the cranium (hematoma), usually directly under one of the cranial bones.
 It most often appears several hours after birth when a raised bump appears on the top of the infant’s head.
-The use of birth-assisting tools have been known to cause cephalohematoma.
+The use of birth-assisting tools is a known cause of cephalohematoma.
 The bump usually clears up within a few months, but not without causing other risks, including jaundice, anemia, hypotension, and in rare cases, meningitis.
 If your baby has a hematoma, it can be scary, and it should be treated right away.

 Caput succedaneum is another of the most common birth injuries marked by intense swelling of the soft tissues in an infant’s scalp.
-It usually develops as infants make their down the birth canal.
+It usually develops as infants make their way down the birth canal.
 The most common reason for caput succedaneum is improper use of a vacuum extraction tool.
-Swelling typically reduces within a days after the injury.
+Swelling typically reduces within a few days after the injury.
 However, there are risks to infants who develop Caput succedaneum, including jaundice and kernicterus, which can cause brain damage.